dart-lang/build/docs/hot_module_reloading.md

+# NOTICE: THESE HOOKS WILL LIKELY SOON BE DEPRECATED/DELETED

 ## What is Hot Module Reloading?

 This is a feature that allows you to speed up development process by reducing time between writing